 Ebola Therapeutic Area User Guide v1.0

 Version 1.0 of the Ebola Therapeutic Area User Guide (TAUG-Ebola) was developed under the CFAST Program and the CDISC Standards Development Process.
-The TAUG-Ebola describes the most common biomedical concepts relevant to Ebola, and the necessary metadata to represent such data consistently with CDISC standards, such as CDASH, SDTM, and ADaM.
+The TAUG-Ebola describes the most common biomedical concepts relevant to Ebola, and the necessary metadata to represent such data consistently with Terminology, CDASH, and SDTM

 TA Standards extend the Foundational Standards to represent data that pertain to specific indications within disease areas.
 CDISC Standards specify how to structure the data; they do not specify what data should be collected or how to conduct clinical trials, assessments or endpoints.